TahaAlamiIdrissi/StartupPOC_backend/README.md

 contains service interface for each domain

 ## ServiceImpl
-contains classes that implement service interfaces , these classes are used to write the business logic code that include  store, retrieve, update and delete operations
+contains classes that implement service interfaces , these classes have @Service annotation and write the business logic to store, retrieve, delete and updates data

+## Controller
+contains rest controllers

+## DTO
+contains data transfer objects that encapsulate the data that we want to transfer in a single object

 ## Config
 contains the configuration class for spring security

-# StartupPOC_frontend
+## Security
+contains the class that provides the jwt token to the authenticated  user

+## Exporter
+contains the process to generate a time table in a pdf document

+## Utils
+contains the _LoadDatabase.java_ that fills the database with some data for testing  and _RoleUtils.java_ that affects the role id and label to a specific values